 To top it off, Chaleur Bay often makes the list of the world’s most beautiful bays.
 A fitting end to a drive filled with almost non-stop remarkable places.

 Where to Stay on Your Road Trip on the Gaspé Peninsula

 This route abounds with numerous hotels, inns, resorts, bed & breakfasts, and campgrounds.
-Here’s a few places that we enjoyed.
+Here are a few places that we enjoyed.

 Motel Bienvenue (Rimouski).
 Comfortable and recently refurbished, with several units having full kitchen facilities.
 Best of all, it’s right beside Pointe-au-Père historic site, ideal for sunrise or sunset photography over the lighthouse and coastline.

 Hotel-Motel Fleur de Lys (Percé).
 Talk about a room with a view.
 It’s right on the beach where we can see Percé Rock from our front window, and a short walk to the boat dock, a variety of restaurants, and other services.

 Parc national du Bic – Stay right in the park to be close to trails and other services.
 In addition to regular campsites, the park has cabins and yurts, and even “ready-to-camp” tents already set up so you don’t need camping gear.

 Forillon National Park – Three campgrounds have fully-serviced and non-electric sites, as well as oTENTiks.
 We stayed in Des-Rosiers Campground next to the Gulf of St. Lawrence.
 From here it’s only a few minute’s drive to Cap-Bon-Ami with its amazing sunrises.

 We hope this helps you plan the ultimate Gaspé Peninsula road trip, and truly discover one of the most beautiful parts of this country because, as you can see, there’s so much to explore.